This model outputs the current time every time it is refreshed.

 incremental: true

-After adding the following, let's run the same command.
-What's different?
+After adding the following, what's different?

 .

-States in Models
+States in Incremental Models

-Lastly, we can add a state:
+Next, we can add a state:

 type: model